JaimeGensler/thyseus/docs/glossary.md

 ## Archetype (Table)

-There are a few different approaches to writing an ECS - Thyseus is an [archetypal](https://github.com/SanderMertens/ecs-faq#archetypes-aka-dense-ecs-or-table-based-ecs) design.
+There are a few different approaches to writing an ECS - Thyseus uses an [archetypal](https://github.com/SanderMertens/ecs-faq#archetypes-aka-dense-ecs-or-table-based-ecs) design.
 An entity's **Archetype** is the collection of component types it has;
 entities with the same archetype are stored together.
 This storage strategy uses